cosmos72/gomacro/README.md

 Current limitations:
 * partial or full template specializations not supported yet.
 * instantiation is on-demand, but template arguments #[...] must be explicit.
-* template methods and template types not supported yet.
+* template methods not supported yet.
+* template types and functions cannot yet be recursive, i.e. they cannot reference themselves

 ## Debugger